ozdemirht/generative-ai/RAG0/Readme.md

 ## Pipeline
  1. Ingestion
-     1. Document Loading
+     1. Load document
-     1. Data Cleaning (regex, NLTK, spaCy, etc.)
+     1. Clean text data (regex, NLTK, spaCy, etc.)
-     1. Chunking
+     1. Chunk/split text
-     1. Embedding
+     1. Calculate embedding vector of each chunk
-     1. Store chunks to vector database
+     1. Store embedding vector and chunk to vector database
 1. Q&A Session (Inferencing)
     1. Accept user query
-    1. Select relevant context from vector database
+    1. Select relevant context from vector database via similarity search
     1. Generate a prompt, containing instructions, context, and user's question
     1. Invoke LLM to generate a response
-    1. Present response to user
+    1. Present response to the user
     1. Update memory and wait for the next question (goto 2.i)

 ## Ingestion